-As previously disclosed in our Annual Report on Form 10-K for the year ended February 29, 2020, management concluded that material weaknesses existed in our internal control over financial reporting.
+As previously disclosed in our Annual Report on Form 10-K for the year ended February 28, 2021, management concluded that material weaknesses existed in our internal control over financial reporting.
 Specifically, we determined that:

-- · We did not have written documentation of our internal control policies and procedures.
-Written documentation of key internal controls over financial reporting is a requirement of Section 404 of the Sarbanes-Oxley Act, which is applicable to us as a reporting company. - · We have limited segregation of duties and oversight of work performed as well as lack of compensating controls in the Company's finance and accounting functions due to limited personnel.
+• We did not have written documentation of our internal control policies and procedures.
+Written documentation of key internal controls over financial reporting is a requirement of Section 404 of the Sarbanes-Oxley Act, which is applicable to us as a reporting company; and

+• We have limited segregation of duties and oversight of work performed as well as lack of compensating controls in the Company's finance and accounting functions due to limited personnel.
 As a result, segregation of all conflicting duties may not always be possible and may not be economically feasible.
 Furthermore, we cannot provide reasonable assurance that receipts and expenditures are being made only in accordance with management and director authorization.
-However, to the extent possible, the initiation of transactions, the custody of assets and the recording of transactions should be performed by separate individuals. - · Certain control procedures were unable to be verified due to performance not being sufficiently documented.
+However, to the extent possible, the initiation of transactions, the custody of assets and the recording of transactions should be performed by separate individuals.